ProcessInjectionTechniques

 In this lab, we cover EarlyBird Injection technique, EarlyBird Injection is a process injection technique used to inject code into a target process early in its lifecycle, often before the process has fully initialized.
 This technique exploits the fact that the process is in a suspended state, allowing for more control and less detection.
 EarlyBird Injection allows you to inject code at a much earlier stage compared to APC injection.

-PE 13 - RWX Hunting Injection
+PE 13 - RWX Hunting and Injection

 Technique Image Windows Icon